5/15/2025

 speaker

 Yeah, I don't have that in front of me.
-It's gonna be account specific, but we have like one account in particular, and I obviously can't give names, but where we were providing additional support and you see continued growth.
+Again, it's going to be account-specific, but we have, like, one account in particular, and I obviously can't give names, but where we're providing additional support and we see continued growth.
 And there's others where that's not the case.
 Yeah, and the accounting is exactly like you described.
-For example, we might offer a 10% off invoice discount that is intended to be used for promotional support.
-The way the accounting works under doubt is that support is recorded as a reduction in revenue for us that our gross revenue, we sold $100 worth of product, our gross revenue would be 100, but our net revenue would be 90.
-In addition to that, so that's where you see, you know, maybe revenue not as high perhaps, or it's really, you see it in the lower gross margin, because our costs are the same, but the revenue is, again, call it 10% lower.
-You know, you also notice, I think in Q4, you know, slightly elevated advertising and marketing expense, and then even more in Q1.
-So in addition to giving some of those promotional discounts to customers, we're also spending more, you know, of our money on advertising and marketing.
+You know, for example, we might offer a 10% off invoice discount that is intended to be used for promotional support.
+The way the accounting works under DAP is that support is recorded as a reduction in revenue for us, right, our gross revenue, If we sold $100 worth of product, our gross revenue would be $100, but our net revenue would be $90.
+In addition to that, so that's where you see maybe revenue not as high, perhaps, or it's really you see it in the lower gross margin because our costs are the same, but the revenue is, again, call it 10% lower.
+You also notice, I think, in Q4, slightly elevated advertising and marketing expense. and then even more in Q1.
+So in addition to giving some of those promotional discounts to customers, we're also spending more of our money on advertising and marketing.

 speaker